About

 Anyone can comment here, but spam and trollers may be removed or banned.
 Comments should be polite, on topic, short (< 500 words), and sparing with quotations (links are ok).
 Don’t repeat your own comments word for word.
 We have Open Threads once a month for general discussion; longer comments are acceptable there.

 Commenting frequency: A good rule of thumb is that your name should not appear more than two times in the 10 most recent comments, as shown on the right sidebar.
-Three times is acceptable on very rare occasions.
+Three times is acceptable on rare occasions.
 Four times, never.
+Post authors are of course excepted.
+To help us enforce this, we ask that you only use one name when commenting here.